Lutsk: Second Polish Republic

-During the Polish-Bolshevik War, on May 16, 1919, Lutsk was taken over by the forces of Poland's Blue Army after a heavy battle with the Red Army.
+During the Polish-Ukrainian War, on 16 May 1919, Lutsk was taken over by the forces of Poland's Blue Army after a heavy battle with the Ukrainian People's Army.
 The city was devastated and largely depopulated.
-It witnessed the Soviet counter-offensive of 1920 and was taken on 12 July 1920.
-It was recaptured by Poland's 45th Rifles regiment and field artillery on September 15, 1920.
+It witnessed the Soviet offensive of 1920 and was taken on 12 July 1920.
+It was recaptured by Poland's 45th Rifles regiment and field artillery on 15 September 1920.
 According to American sociologist Alexander Gella "the Polish victory [over the Red Army] had gained twenty years of independence not only for Poland but at least for an entire central part of Europe. Łuck was designated by the newly-reborn nation of Poland as the capital of the Wołyń Voivodeship.

 The city was connected by railroad to Lviv (then Lwów) and Przemyśl.
 Several brand new factories were built both in Łuck and on its outskirts producing farming equipment, wood, and leather products among other consumer goods.
 New mills and breweries opened.
 An orphanage was built, and a big new bursary.
 The first high school was soon inaugurated.
 In 1937, an airport was established in Łuck with an area of 69 ha.

 The 13th Kresowy Light Artillery Regiment was stationed in the city, together with a Łuck National Defense (Poland) Battalion.
 In 1938, construction of a large modern radio transmitter began in the city (see Polish Radio Łuck).
-As of January 1, 1939, Łuck had 39,000 inhabitants (approximately 17,500 Jews and 13,500 Poles).
+As of 1 January 1939 Łuck had 39,000 inhabitants (approximately 17,500 Jews and 13,500 Poles).
 The powiat formed around the town had 316,970 inhabitants, including 59% Ukrainians, 19.5% Poles, 14% Jews and approximately 23,000 Czechs and Germans.

 World War II

-On Thursday, September 7, 1939 at app.
-5 p.m., the Polish government, which had left Warsaw the day before, arrived at Łuck.
-German intelligence quickly found out about it, and the city was twice bombed by the Luftwaffe: on Sept.
-11, and Sept.
-14. After panzer units of the Wehrmacht had crossed the Bug river, on September 14, the government of Poland left Łuck and headed southwards, to Kosow Huculski, which at that time was located near the Polish–Romanian border.
+On Thursday 7 September 1939, at about 5 p.m., the Polish government, which had left Warsaw the day before, arrived at Łuck.
+German intelligence quickly found out about it, and the city was twice bombed by the Luftwaffe, on 11 and 14 September.
+After panzer units of the Wehrmacht had crossed the Bug river, on 14 September the government of Poland left Łuck and headed southwards, to Kosów Huculski, which at that time was located near the Polish–Romanian border.

 As a result of the invasion of Poland from both sides and the Molotov–Ribbentrop Pact, Łuck, along with the rest of western Volyn, was annexed by the Soviet Union.
 Most of the factories (including the almost-finished radio station) were dismantled and sent east to Russia.
 Approximately 10,000 of the city's Polish inhabitants (chiefly ethnic Poles, but also Polish Jews) were deported in cattle trucks to Kazakhstan and 1,550 were arrested by the NKVD.